forbole/careers/network_engineer_blockchain.md

 - P2P networking protocols
 - Open source experience

-#### Other requirement
-- Experience working in an agile development environment
-- The ability to take ownership and see initiatives through
-- Startup and crypto friendly
-- Founder's mindset

-### Benefits
+#### Location: Asia or Europe (Remote is acceptable)

-We offer
+### We offer

-- A golden opportunity to work in an excellent blockchain ecosystem
+- Connecting to a global blockchain ecosystem
-- Flexible work schedule
+- Opportunity to become an early member of one of the most promising blockchain startups in HK
+- Business + vocation trips
-- Salary + equity (Forbole) + future Desmos token
+- Competitive package which include basic salary (can be paid in fiat or cryptos) + equity (Forbole) + future Desmos tokens

 ### Contacts
 For enquiry on our job openings, please contact Terence by email (terence@forbole.com).